The application portal for 2020-2021 STEM BEST® Program is now closed.

-A priority for the Iowa Governor’s STEM Advisory Council for 2018-2019 is to expand the community of innovative, replicable STEM education models, known as Iowa STEM BEST® (Businesses Engaging Students and Teachers) referenced throughout the application materials as STEM BEST®.
-A total of 37 STEM BEST® models have been established in Iowa over four years.
+A priority for the Iowa Governor’s STEM Advisory Council for 2018-2019 is to expand the community of innovative, replicable STEM education models, known as Iowa STEM BEST® (Businesses Engaging Students and Teachers) Program referenced throughout the application materials as STEM BEST® Program.
+A total of 37 STEM BEST® Program models have been established in Iowa over four years.
 These programs are now creating new excitement around the state as roles and responsibilities for meaningful activities are created and refined in the K-12 educational area.
 Further details on these awarded programs can be found at http://www.IowaSTEM.gov/STEMBEST.